Cosisety/Roblox-Rewind/readme.md

 ### Features

-- **Spending Analysis** — Real money spent, Robux purchased & spent, Premium months
+- **Spending Analysis** - Real money spent, Robux purchased and spent, Premium months
-- **Player Classifications** — From "Window Shopper" to "Certified Whale" based on your spending
+- **Player Classifications** - From "Window Shopper" to "Certified Whale" based on your spending
-- **Real-World Comparisons** — See what else you could've bought with that money
+- **Real-World Comparisons** - See what else you could have bought with that money
-- **Visual Charts** — Yearly spending trends and category breakdowns
+- **Visual Charts** - Yearly spending trends and category breakdowns
-- **Purchase Breakdown** — Creator purchases vs Roblox official items
+- **Purchase Breakdown** - Creator purchases vs Roblox official items
-- **Membership Timeline** — Your Premium and Builders Club history visualized
+- **Membership Timeline** - Your Premium and Builders Club history visualized
-- **Fun Facts** — 20+ personalized insights about your spending habits
+- **Fun Facts** - Personalized insights about your spending behavior
-- **Shareable Images** — 4 themes to share your Rewind
+- **Shareable Images** - Multiple themes to share your Rewind

 ---

 ### Privacy

 > Roblox transaction analysis runs locally on your device.
 Optional anonymous telemetry and optional game-code sharing send limited data to Cloudflare Workers.
-See the full policy for exact fields and retention.
+You can turn anonymous usage data off at any time from **What about my data?**.

 [View Privacy Policy](https://github.com/Cosisety/Roblox-Rewind/blob/main/PrivacyPolicy.md)